Share your thoughts and suggestions about your USC experience

 The results reports include all free-text comments as provided by students when completing the evaluation.

-SETAC evaluations for first half of 2017 teaching periods are open for student completion as follows:
+The adjacent table shows when SETAC evaluations for second half of 2017 and first half of 2018 teaching periods are open for student completion.

 |Teaching Period||SETAC evaluations available online|